davidparra11/Angular-node-express/README.md

 # node-angular
-A sample Node.js app with Angular.js client to real time interaction
+A sample Node.js app working with Angular.js client to real time interaction